juliaabell/ElectionDataTwitterMining/README.md

 ## tweepy Module

 The tweepy module is used to access the twitter API and begin the process of data mining.
+This module is important to our code because it will provide access to the tweets necessary to perform our analysis.
+We will use the _tweepy.API_ class, which serves as a wrapper to the twitter API and gives us access to the desired data stored within twitter.

+### API Authorization

+Before being able to search through the tweets that we want, we must first get authorized access to the twitter API for our users.
+We have to register the module to twitter and then use the consumer key given to us by twitter to use the tweepy module in order to